Nicias (Indo-Greek king): The coinage of Nicias

 His bronzes feature Zeus/dolphin or portrait / king on prancing horse.
 Some varieties are crude with lunate sigmas and square omicrons.
-Even though Nikias ruled in the western parts of the Indo-Greek realm, no Attic coins have been found.

-His monograms generally match those of the kings Theophilus and Philoxenus, though one is shared with Thrason, the short-lived son of Menander I.
+Even though Nikias ruled in the western parts of the Indo-Greek realm, no Attic coins have been found.His monograms generally match those of the kings Theophilus and Philoxenus, though one is shared with Thraso, the short-lived son of Menander I.